gvwilson/sensibleadventures/litany.md

 and tables as tall as the height of an ordinary room.
 Vast shelves of dark wood lined the walls, holding what seemed to be volumes of immense size with strange hieroglyphs on their backs.
-The exposed stonework was dense with carvings curvilinear carvings in the same characters.*
+The exposed stonework was dense with curvilinear carvings in the same characters.*

 *He was moving–was being carried–through corridors of stone, and up and down gigantic inclined planes